top of page

 This can only be a good thing, especially since our financial literacy tends to decline with age, as mentioned above.

-Bengen's approach doesn't require expensive and sophisticated modelling tools that can have a steep learning curve and might not always be intuitive to use, with many nuances that can catch the infrequent user.
+Bengen's approach doesn't require expensive, sophisticated modelling tools that can have a steep learning curve and may not always be intuitive to use, with many nuances that can catch infrequent users off guard.

 Assuming a retiree's planning assumptions around longevity, market returns, and inflation are prudent, and they are fortunate enough not to experience investment and inflation in retirement (especially in the early years) that are worse than in historical datasets, they can be reasonably confident that they can withdraw an inflation-adjusted amount from their portfolio each year without worrying about running out of money.
 They don't need to adjust spending based on the market's performance.